total-typescript/total-typescript-book/book-content/chapters/10-deriving-types.md

 ### You Can't Create Runtime Types from Values

-We've seen that `typeof` can create types from runtime values, but it's important to note that there is no way to to create a value from a type.
+We've seen that `typeof` can create types from runtime values, but it's important to note that there is no way to create a value from a type.

 In other words, there is no `valueof` operator: